 Working together, CCAR® and ShipMate have created an automotive dealer training program that meets the DOT and Transport Canada (TC) requirements for the preparation and transportation of hazardous materials by all modes of transport.

-CCAR® HazmatU was officially launched in 2005 and has provided quality, industry-specific training to more than 118,000 users since it was launched.
+CCAR® HazmatU was officially launched in 2005 and has provided quality, industry-specific training to hundreds of thousands of users since it was launched.